A few years ago, when I lived in Boston, I took this awesome “Italian One-Pot Dinners” cooking class with my sister-in-law, Mia.

 So I decided to get sneaky and swap out the potatoes with cauliflower — it still gave the dish a nice hearty, tomato sauce-y flavor but with less starch, more fiber, and no crazy blood sugar spike and energy crash.
 Sweet!

-Check out the video below to see how to make this super easy, rustic dish:
+Check out the recipe below to see how to make this super easy, rustic dish:

 1 head of cauliflower